pni-libraries/python-pninexus/doc/sphinx/nexus_fields.rst

     field = detector.create_field("data",...)

     #main measurement loop
-    while True:
+    while measurement_running:
         #execute some code retrieving the data here

         field.grow(0,1)         #grow field along dimension 0 by 1 element

-        #execute code to store data
+        # execute code to store data

-        #break the loop if the measurement is done
-        if not measurement_running: break
+        # will be shown latter in this manual

 The grow method of a field takes two positional arguments: the first is the dimension along we want to grow the field and the second is the number of